 The fort was divided into two specific segments namely the upper part and the lower part.
 The upper part had a moat while the lower part had an underground water storage chamber, gunpowder room, lighthouse, and bastions.
 This place also has got a secret escape passage to use in case of war or immediate emergency.

-Visit St. Lawrence Church.
-Established in 1630, this church was built in the honour of St.Lawrence.
-The aura of Saint St.Lawrence was such that he was also referred to as the ‘controller of the winds’ and also as the ‘patron saint of sailors’.
+Established in 1630, this church was built in the honor of St.Lawrence.
+The aura of Saint St.Lawrence was such that he was also referred to as the controller of the winds and also as the patron saint of sailors.
 The interior of the church has been adorned with a statue of St.Lawrence which makes this place quite special for the Christian community.
 But, not just the Christians, people from different regions and communities also visit this holy place.

 By Air.
 This place is located on one of the pristine beaches in the Sinquerim village which is near Candolim.
-The Goa International airport is the nearest airport which is located at a distance of around 39 kilometers.
+The Goa International Airport (GOI) is the nearest airport.
 You can take a cab to cover this distance after you deboard your flight.
 The airport has a very good overall connectivity via other major and nearby cities like Delhi, Kolkata, Pune, Mumbai, Hyderabad, etc.

 By Road.
 Anytime, traveling to Goa by road is going to be a great experience.
-Owing to great road connectivity, traveling to Goa from major cities like Delhi, Pune, Hyderabad, Kolkata, Bengaluru is quite convenient.
-You can consider reaching the destination via NH 48, 50, and 52.
+Owing to great road connectivity, traveling to Goa from different Indian cities via bus, cab, or your own vehicle.
+For this, you can consider reaching the destination via NH 48, 50, and 52.